colonial-heritage/integration/packages/graph-creator/README.md

 # Graph Creator

-Create a graph from a SPARQL endpoint
+Create a graph from local RDF files or a SPARQL endpoint

 ## Build